DecentraLabsCom/.github/profile/README.md

 DecentraLabs is more than just code; it's an ecosystem.

-- ⚙️ **Smart Contracts** for decentralized lab registration, reservation, and payment.
+- ⚙️ **Smart Contracts** — For decentralized lab registration, reservation, and payment.
 - 🧠 **$LAB Token** — A fungible token that fuels incentives and sustainability.
 - 🖥️ **Marketplace dApp** — A decentralized web application to discover and book online labs.
 - 🔐 **Federated Authentication** — Support for both crypto wallets *and* institutional SSO (e.g., eduGAIN).